G-03

 G-03.3

-Labor Code § 2821(b), (d), (e)
+Labor Code § 2821(d)-(e)

 Plain Language

-(b) It is the public policy of the State of California that a worker providing direct patient care should not be penalized for relying in good faith on technology that the licensed health care professional's employer has selected or approved for their use in patient care. (d) An employer shall not retaliate or discriminate against a worker providing direct patient care based on both of the following: (1) The worker's override of, or request to override, the output of technology if, in the judgment of the worker acting in their scope of practice, such an override is appropriate for the patient, or as necessary to comply with applicable law, including civil rights law.
+(d) An employer shall not retaliate or discriminate against a worker providing direct patient care based on both of the following: (1) The worker's override of, or request to override, the output of technology if, in the judgment of the worker acting in their scope of practice, such an override is appropriate for the patient, or as necessary to comply with applicable law, including civil rights law.
 (2) The worker's compliance with the output of technology if the technology was provided or approved by the worker's employer for patient care. (e) A worker who is subject to retaliation or discrimination in violation of this article has the right under this article to file a complaint with the Labor Commissioner against an employer who retaliates or discriminates against the worker.

-Enacted 2026-01-01
+Failed 2026-01-01

 G-03.3